 What else will Disney+ have?

-If you thought that Disney's service would be limited to content made by the family friendly content, think again.
+If you thought that Disney's service would be limited to content made by the family friendly company, think again.
 In order to give customers the maximum bang for their buck, Disney CEO Bob Iger stated that "We are buying certain products from the outside opportunistically."
-This could put Disney+ on par with your Netflixes and Hulus, which don't rely on original shows and movies.
+This could put Disney+ on par with your Netflixes and Hulus, which don't solely rely on original shows and movies.

 Shockingly, Disney isn't just keeping its movies on Hulu (see below for more about that), it's creating new Marvel shows for Hulu.
-Variety is reporting that Marvel Television (a division of Marvel, which is owned by Disney) is partnering with Hulu in the creation of 4 animated shows, each based on one of the following characters: Howard the Duck, M.O.D.O.K, Hit-Monkey, and Tigra and Dazzler.
+Variety is reporting that Marvel Television (a division of Marvel, which is owned by Disney) is partnering with Hulu in the creation of four animated shows, each based on one of the following characters: Howard the Duck, M.O.D.O.K, Hit-Monkey, and Tigra and Dazzler.
 The four will later unite in a special dubbed "The Offenders."
 Kevin Smith (Clerks, Mallrats) and Dave Willis (Aqua Teen Hunger Force) are signed on to writer/exec. produce Howard The Duck, while the M.O.D.O.K series is headed by comedian Patton Oswalt and Jordan Blum (Community, American Dad).